vault27/Foundation/bgp.md

 - Then they send UPDATE messages with next hop as themselfs.
 One packet can contain several UPDATE messages and even KEEPALIVE inside.
 UPDATE message contains PATH ATTRIBUTES: ORIGIN, AS_PATH, MP_REACH_NLRI
 - Only the following routes are sent: network command, redistribute command via route map of local addresses, redistribute from other protocols, routes received via BGP, nothing is sent by default

+## Address families

+- Originally, BGP was intended for routing of IPv4 prefixes
+- RFC 2858 added Multi-Protocol BGP (MP-BGP) capability by adding an extension called the address family identifier (AFI)
+- Address family shows particular network protocol, for example IPv4, IPv6
+- Additional granularity is provided through a subsequent address-family identifier (SAFI) such as unicast or multicast
+- MBGP achieves this separation by using the BGP path attributes (PAs) MP_REACH_NLRI and MP_UNREACH_NLRI
+- These attributes are carried inside BGP update messages and are used to carry network reachability information for different address families
+- Every address family maintains a separate database and configuration for each protocol (address family + sub-address family) in BGP.
+- BGP includes an AFI and SAFI with every route advertisement to differentiate between the AFI and SAFI databases

 ## Capabilities

 ## ASN